 Select your preferred file transfer, and schedule your report to be updated and transmitted to Locally automatically at that frequency.
 The name of your file(s) must stay the same each day.

 Have an issue with providing a refreshed report every 24 hours?
 Contact us and we can review your options.

 Can’t automate your report?
 You can upload your report manually by following these instructions.

 Push your file to Locally via any of the following methods.
 Locally may also pull files from certain existing online locations.

-- To push your file to us via FTP/SFTP, generate them from your locally.com account or contact Locally for assistance.
-Once you have the credentials, drop your file(s) in the folder.
+- To push your file to us via FTP/SFTP, generate credentials from your locally.com account or contact Locally for assistance.
+Once you have the credentials, drop your file(s) in the folder and then notify email@example.com.
 Locally will link our system to poll this path several times per day and absorb any changes.

 - Email: Every store location in our system has a unique email address assigned that inventory files can be sent to.
 View it in your locally.com account under "Email Method" here.

 - Dropbox: Create a Dropbox folder and name it “Locally.”
-Share the folder with firstname.lastname@example.org and then notify your Locally contact.
+Share the folder with firstname.lastname@example.org and then notify email@example.com.
 Drop your file(s) in the folder.
 Locally will link our system to scan this folder several times per day and absorb any changes.